scottgs/HPC-Cluster-Benchmarking/README.md

     // Shutdown PAPI environment.
     shutdownPapi();
 ```

-* Some sample usage can be found in the simple examples folder as well.

 ## TO-DO ##
 * Create a bash script to execute the Makefiles and test scripts for each algorithm in the src/ folder.
 Alternative, may use config file and let others pick and choose which algorithms to benchmark.